Executive Director & Staff Attorney

 When I was 10 my parents went through a divorce.
 I don’t think any of us really saw it coming.
 My brothers and I were heartbroken.
 Our worlds were completely changed in the fraction of a second.
 My brother and I moved to the United States, I had to adapt to the new surroundings while dealing with a set of changes I had no control over.
 After the divorce I saw less and less of my dad.
 Not because of him, but because distance made the visits impractical.

-What we do as attorneys affects people’s lives, money, and their family.
-Being able to help people through the toughest time in their lives is one privileges of being an attorney.
+What we do as attorneys affects people’s lives, money, and their families.
+The ability to able to help people through the toughest times in their lives is one of the many privileges of being an attorney.
 It’s why I love what I do.

 Why I Started Access Justice Houston

 I started Access Justice Houston because of the things I started to see when I was in Law School.
-I had worked at different firms, attended a bunch of legal related conferences and talked to hundreds of lawyers and clients.
-Every lawyer I talked to seem to tell me the same thing, “the hardest thing about law practice is finding clients who pay”, whereas most clients complained that lawyers “would not returning phone calls” or “are simply way too expensive”.
-I think all of these concerns are more of a symptom of our legal system than anything else.
-The courts we have in Texas were never designed to be affordable, and most attorneys simply don’t have the time to communicate with their clients as effectively as they could.
-The good news is it doesn’t have to stay that way.
+I had worked at different firms, attended legal conferences, and talked to hundreds of lawyers and clients.
+Every lawyer with whom I spoke to seemed to tell me the same thing, “the hardest thing about law practice is finding clients who pay”, whereas the majority of clients complained that lawyers “would not return phone calls” or “are simply way too expensive”.
+I believe all of these concerns are more of a symptom of our legal system than anything else.
+The courts we have in Texas were never designed to be affordable, and most attorneys simply do not have the time to communicate with their clients as effectively as they could.
+The good news is it does not have to stay that way.

-With Access Justice Houston we were able to help address some of these problems.
-First, we found that a lot of folks simply couldn’t afford to pay for the going hourly rate of $250 an hour for an attorney.
-So we tried to find as many ways to reduce our fees that we could.
-Technology was a lifesaver, we automated as much as possible to make things less time consuming.
-In the end we found that we could reduce our rates to a much more affordable rate.
+Access Justice Houston is able to help address some of these issues.
+First, we find that most people simply cannot afford to pay the going hourly rate of $250 an hour for an attorney.
+So try to find as many ways to reduce our fees that we can.
+Technology is on of the many ways we are able to reduce costs.
+We automated as much as possible to make things less time consuming.
+In the end we find that we can reduce our rates to a much more affordable rate.
 Second, we tried to make the entire legal process much more collaborative.
 Lawyers working with clients rather than leaving the clients in the dark.
 We try our best to return each and every phone call within a reasonable time.
 Our clients know that if they need to see us after hours or make reasonable accommodations they can just ask us.
-When you work for middle class Texans, who have shifts that constantly change every week, our job is to make sure that we are as accessible as possible.
+When you work for middle class Texans, who have their shifts constantly change every week, our job is to make sure that we are as accessible as possible.

 We understand that our legal system can seem complicated and scary, that every interaction with the court system can change your entire life.
 We do our best to be your legal concierge that can address any and all issues you’ll face in one of the most important time in your life.